RPGroup-PBoC/Reg-Seq-2/README.md

 ### BBmap

 During processing of sequencing data, we use [bbmap](https://jgi.doe.gov/data-and-tools/software-tools/bbtools/bb-tools-user-guide/installation-guide/).
 It can be downloaded and used straight away.
 BBmap requires a working Java installation on the machine.
+Replace the `bbmap` folder in this repository with the unpacked folder that you downloaded for bbmap.

 ## Repository structure

 ### code

 Contains all code files used to design experiments, process and analyze data and create figures.
+Look in here to reproduce the results of the paper.

 ### src